Henri Mouhot: Death and legacy

 Mouhot died of a malarial fever on his fourth expedition, in the jungles of Laos.
 He had been visiting Luang Prabang, capital of the Lan Xang kingdom, one of three kingdoms which eventually merged into what can be known as modern-day Laos, and was under the patronage of the king.
 Two of his servants buried him near a French mission in Naphan, by the banks of the Nam Khan river.
 Mouhot's favourite servant, Phrai, transported all of Mouhot's journals and specimens back to Bangkok, from where they were shipped to Europe.

 In 1867 the French commander Ernest Doudart de Lagrée of the Mekong expedition of 1866–1868, following an order from the Governor of Cochinchina, built a small monument near where they believed Mouhot's grave would have been.
 De Lagrée gave this eulogy:

 "We found everywhere the memory of our compatriot who, by the uprightness of his character and his natural benevolence, had acquired the regard and the affection of the natives."

 Sixteen years later when the French explorer Dr Paul Neis travelled up the Nam Khan river he found only "a few bricks scattered on the ground".
 In 1887, Auguste Pavie arranged for a more durable crypt monument to be built, and a sala was built nearby to house and feed visitors to the white shrine.
-Some restoration work was done on the tomb in 1951 by the EFEO (Ecole Française d'Extrème Orient—The French School of the Far East).
+Some restoration work was done on the tomb in 1951 by the EFEO (Ecole Française d'Extrême Orient—The French School of the Far East).

 During the years of the Second Indochina War Mouhot's tomb was consumed by the jungle and lost until it was rediscovered in 1989 by French scholar, Jean-Michel Strobino, together with Mongkhol Sasorith, a Lao historian.
 Strobino organised restoration of the monument with the support of the French embassy and the Municipality of Montbeliard, Mouhot's birth town.
 A new plaque was fixed to one end of the crypt in 1990 to commemorate this rediscovery.
 The location is now known to hotels and tourist operators in Luang Prabang, and a minivan or "tuk tuk" may be hired to take one the 10 km from town to visit it.
 This entails a walk down a steep track to the left of a sharp bend on the road to Luang Prabang Railway Station.
 Passing several small restaurants that now operate along the river at this point and then up a well-cleared track to the tomb, altogether about 250 meters (2025).

 The popularity of Angkor generated by Mouhot's writings led to the popular support for a major French role in its study and preservation.
 The French carried out the majority of research work on Angkor until recently.

 Two species of Asian reptiles are named in his honor: Cuora mouhotii, a turtle; and Oligodon mouhoti, a snake.